pictuga/morss/README.md

 	- `cache`: only take articles from the cache (ie. don't grab new articles' content), so as to save time
 	- `debug`: to have some feedback from the script execution.
 Useful for debugging
 	- `mono`: disable multithreading while fetching, makes debugging easier
-	- `theforce`: force download the rss feed
+	- `theforce`: force download the rss feed and ignore cached http errros
 	- `silent`: don't output the final RSS (useless on its own, but can be nice when debugging)
 	- `smart`: try to show only new elements in feed, to make it lighter (based on 304 headers)
 - http server only